elunna/nerfhack-changelog/README.md

 * If you reflect a death ray, you still take damage and lose max HP.
 This can be mitigated by magic resistance and half-spell damage, but is impossible to fully prevent.
 * Item destruction from elemental effects (like fire or cold) is prevented when rays are reflected.
 * Reflection only provides partial protection from **floating eye gazes** - the player will still be subject to d2 turns of paralysis without free action.
 This is weighted on Luck, so the higher your Luck the better the chance to avoid the gaze.
-* **Medusa's gaze** cannot be reflected back from more than 3 squares away.
+* **Medusa's gaze** has no effect on her if reflected back from more than 3 squares away.
-* If reflected, Medusa will protect herself from her own gaze 98% of the time.
+  * If she might be affected by her own gaze, Medusa will protect herself 98% of the time.

 ### Gaze attack protection
 * Displacement protects from gaze attacks, only letting 1 in 11 gaze attacks find the player